 Replacing the front ball joints is key to ensuring the 928 has precise steering input and feedback.
 Although the original ball joints are a robust item they do suffer from wear (most of them have been in place for over 20 years).
 This wear is not easy to detect when the car is jacked up for inspection as the load and angle on the joint is then different.
 Braunton recommend fitting OE high quality ball joints which are importantly hardened.
 Wheel alignment is essential after fitting, as the ball joint carrier controls both camber, castor & affects tracking adjustment.

+The best car Porsche ever built?
 The limited production SE / club sport, and following model, the 928GT (a 330bhp quad cam, 32 valve alloy 90 degree V8 with dog-leg manual five speed transaxle) are manual versions of the beast which are rarely seen on the road these days - one of the super rare cars that have now significantly climbed in value, with examples advertised for sale from £40k-£60k.
 Values of modern classic cars, produced in limited numbers, are continuing to rise in value, and represent a sound future investment, especially with the move to hybrid and all electric sports cars which lack the character of these muscle cars.